Invariant measures of disagreement with stochastic dominance: Introduction

+Also, \cite{Alv2015} proposed another index which, although based on a contamination model, admits the simple expression (see Subsection \ref{piapproach}):

+{In this paper we focus on some indices which are invariant w.r.t. increasing maps and, more specifically, based on Remark \ref{Nota.Invarianza}, on indices which can be represented as $P(X>Y)$ by suitable pairs of r.v.'s $(X,Y)$ with marginal d.f.'s $F$ and $G$.
+The difference between them coming from different dependences between $X$ and $Y$ including the independence, and two cases of maximal dependence.
+They are introduced in Section \ref{presentacionindices}.

+The statistical analysis of $P(X>Y)$ began in \cite{Birnbaum}, and under the suggestive name of Stress-Strength Model is widely recognized by its multiple applications (\cite{Kotz} gives general account).
+Here, we analyse their behaviour in inference using the plug-in estimators of the indices (the indices computed on the empirical d.f.'s).
+We show that the indices considered involve well known statistics: Mann-Whitney, one-sided Kolmogorov-Smirnov, and Galton's rank order.
+While the available literature on the asymptotics for the first two statistics suffices for their use, only recent results justify the use of Galton's statistic in this setting {and even the first results allowing to employ bootstrap are presented here (see Theorem 4.2 in the supplementary material).}}

+{The indices (\ref{Levyindex}) and (\ref{TransportIndex}) are only invariant with respect to increasing linear functions, but not in general, so they do not admit a $P(X>Y)$-representation.
+However, we will show in Subsection \ref{piapproach} that the index $\pi(F,G)$ admits that representation. }

+The paper is organized as follows.
+In Subsections 2.1 to 2.3, we give an overview of the {indices considered here}.
+In Subsection \ref{fram}, we present the framework for analyzing these indices from a common perspective.
+Section \ref{testing} contains the relevant comments and theory for the statistical use of the indices.
+In Section \ref{SCS} we analyse several simulated and real data sets which show the performance of these indices in applied settings.
+The paper ends with a section devoted to conclusions.
+The supplementary material, at the end of this paper, (``the supplement" in the sequel), contains some theoretical results as well as additional information on the analysed real and simulated datasets.

-We end this Introduction with some words on notation.
-Through the paper $\mathcal L(X)$ will denote the law of the random vector or variable $X$.
-We will consider a generic probability space $(\Omega,\sigma, P)$, where the involved random objects are defined and verify the current assumptions ad hoc.
-As already noted, $\ell$ will denote the Lebesgue measure on the unit interval $(0,1)$.
-Convergences in the almost surely or in law (or weak) senses will respectively denoted by $\convs$ and $\convw$.
-Let us also recall the well known fact that for a bivariate d.f. $J$ with continuous marginal d.f.'s $F,G$, the associated copula capturing its dependence structure is $c(x,y)=J(F^{-1}(x),G^{-1}(y))$.
-Finally, given a real value, $x$, we will write $\mbox{sign}(x)$ for the sign of $x$ (defined as $=0$ if $x=0$ and $x/|x|$ in the rest).
+{ Concerning the notation, the symbols $X,Y$, with or without sub/super-indices, will be real r.v.'s with respective d.f.'s $F$ and $G$. $\mathcal L(Z)$ will denote the law of the random vector or variable $Z$ and $\mathcal L(Z/A)$ refers to the conditional law given the event $A$. {$\ell$ will denote the length measure } on the unit interval $(0,1)$.
+Convergences in the almost sure or in law senses will be respectively denoted by $\convs$ and $\convw$.
+We use the notation $x^+$ for $\max(x,0)$.
+The term increasing must be interpreted in the strict sense.}